 If you have an older brother or sister who used to attend festivals, ask them if they still have any of their camping equipment.
 This way, you won’t have to buy it brand new.
+If you do need to buy camping equiptment, check this article for tips on selecting the right gear for you!
 Ask your mum if she has any spare deodorant that she bought months ago in a sale that she doesn’t want; ask your dad if he’s got a spare tube of toothpaste.
 Borrowing or simply asking can go a long way in saving money when going to a festival.

 Bring your own food and drink.
 Burger, hot dog and pizza van prices can border on extortionate so bringing your own cheap treats will keep you full, energised and not out of pocket.
 Similarly, with alcohol, buying a crate beforehand rather than individual drinks on site is monumentally cheaper.
 A lot of festivals do sell crates from their sponsored brewer on site.
 However, these also tend to cost a great deal more than at the supermarket.